bramvbilsen/Flutter-Animations-Tutorial/README.md

 # Flutter SDK: Animations Tutorial

-You can find the full video tutorial here: *Yet to be released*
+You can find the full video tutorial here: https://youtu.be/82PoFu7D48E

 ## Getting Started